CirqueiraDev/OldStrikeTriggerBot/README.md

 # Trigger Bot

-Reads a memory value from a running game process and holds or releases the left mouse button accordingly.
+Trigger bot for Old Strike using Windows API to read memory and simulate mouse input.

 ## Requirements